 Fear of sinking in the ground

-This fear also seizes Hans, 37 years, production manager.
-In the coffee break of a meeting, he takes an interested look at the new colleague from Customer Support, who stands three meters away at the coffee table.
-Jürgen, the chief controller, shakes his head: "Now talk to her!"
-Hans is embarrassed and says: "What should I say?
-'Do we know each other somewhere?'
-I'd rather kill it dead. "
+This fear is also felt by Hans, 37, production manager.
+During the coffee break of a meeting, he takes an interested look at the new colleague from Customer Support, who is three meters away at the coffee table.
+Jürgen, the chief controller, shakes his head: "Now speak to her!"
+Hans is embarrassed and says: “What should I say?
+'Do we know each other from somewhere?'
+I'd rather drop dead. ”

-An apt phrase that relatively precisely describes the emotions that assail us at such moments: we would like to sink into the ground.
-Alone at the thought of small talk.
-And then several times during the small talk, when we have "once again brought the stupidest spell that is conceivable!"
+An apt formulation that describes the emotions that come to us at such moments in a relatively precise way: we would like to sink into the ground.
+Just thinking of small talk.
+And then several times during the small talk, when we "have once again brought up the stupidest saying that is conceivable!"

 The fear of disgrace

-"Help, I'm embarrassing myself!" - that probably shoots many people through the head, which are said to be as informal as possible to entertain with the motto "Just say what comes to mind .."
+"Help, I'm embarrassing myself!" - That probably shoots through the mind of many people who are told to talk to others as casually as possible, according to the motto "Just say what you can think of .."
 Oh God ...

-For the fear of embarrassment, of failure, of being exposed, of rejection, of ridicule and of "Huch, I can not think of anything now!"
-Paralyzes most people of Western civilization.
+Because they are afraid of embarrassment, of failure, of being exposed, of rejection, ridiculousness and "Yikes, I can't think of anything now!" paralyzes most people of western civilization.